LLM (University of Amsterdam), PhD (Erasmus University Rotterdam)

 'No other study of the 1990s good governance agenda in Africa has accomplished Anders' nuanced account of the lived experience among civil servants caught up in the throes of change.
 This is a landmark study that challenges facile generalizations about corruption and the dysfunctional state in Africa'.

-At the international level, Gerhard serves as the convenor of the network on the anthropology of law, rights and governance LAW NET of the European Association of Social Anthropologists (EASA).
-If you want to learn more about his approach to legal anthropology, read the interview on the blog Allegra Lab: anthropology, law, art, world.
-Further, he is a fellow of the Royal Anthropological Institute and a member of its Committee on Policy and Practice.
-He has provided expert advice to the Scotland Malawi Partnership, Scottish Government, FCDO, Anti-Corruption Bureau Malawi and the Director of Public Prosecutions, Ministry of Justice, Government of Malawi.
+Gerhard is a fellow of the Royal Anthropological Institute and a member of its Committee on Policy and Practice.
+He has provided expert advice to the Scotland Malawi Partnership, Scottish Government, the Foreign, Commonwealth and Development Office, Serious Fraud Office, Code of Conduct Bureau Nigeria, Anti-Corruption Bureau Malawi and Director of Public Prosecutions, Ministry of Justice, Government of Malawi.

 "Governance", in H. Callan, ed.
 International Encyclopaedia of Anthropology.
 Hoboken, NJ: Wiley-Blackwell (2019).